-The PHA will conduct interim reexaminations in each of the following instances:
+The HACW will conduct interim reexaminations in each of the following instances:

-For families receiving the Earned Income Disallowance (EID), the PHA will conduct an interim reexamination at the start, to adjust the exclusion with any changes in income, at the beginning of the Phase-In, and at the conclusion of the 24-month eligibility period.
+For families receiving the Earned Income Disallowance (EID), the HACW will conduct an interim reexamination at the start, to adjust the exclusion with any changes in income, and at the conclusion of the 24-month eligibility period.

-If the family has reported zero income, the PHA will conduct an interim reexamination every 3 months as long as the family continues to report that they have no income.
+If the family has reported zero income, the HACW will conduct an interim reexamination every 3 months as long as the family continues to report that they have no income.

-If at the time of the annual reexamination, it is not feasible to anticipate a level of income for the next 12 months (e.g. seasonal or cyclic income), the PHA will schedule an interim reexamination to coincide with the end of the period for which it is feasible to project income.
+If at the time of the annual reexamination, it is not feasible to anticipate a level of income for the next 12 months (e.g., seasonal, or cyclic income), the HACW will schedule an interim reexamination to coincide with the end of the period for which it is feasible to project income.

-If at the time of the annual reexamination, tenant declarations were used on a provisional basis due to the lack of third-party verification, and third-party verification becomes available, the PHA will conduct an interim reexamination.
+If at the time of the annual reexamination, tenant declarations were used on a provisional basis due to the lack of third-party verification, and third-party verification becomes available, the HACW will conduct an interim reexamination.

-The PHA may conduct an interim reexamination at any time in order to correct an error in a previous reexamination, or to investigate a tenant fraud complaint.
+The HACW may conduct an interim reexamination at any time in order to correct an error in a previous reexamination, or to investigate a tenant fraud complaint.